LoomaDesign

 Why Sellers Should Care

 Feed-connected commerce depends on consistency.
-If the product title, image, price, availability, PDP content, and buying experience do not line up, shoppers can lose confidence quickly.
+If the product title, image, price, availability, PDP content, and buying experience point in different directions, shoppers can lose confidence quickly.
 AI shopping assistants may also make product weaknesses more visible because they answer questions, compare options, and surface details that buyers might otherwise search for manually.

 That is especially important for product images.
 A weak main image, mismatched background, low-resolution feed image, or lifestyle image that implies the wrong scale can create doubt before the shopper reaches the merchant site.

-The lesson is not that every merchant needs more images.
-The lesson is that the product visual system has to match the product data.
-The feed says what the item is.
+The product visual system has to match the product data.
+The feed names the item.
 The image shows whether the item looks credible.
-The PDP proves whether the claim is true.
+The PDP gives the buyer enough proof to keep moving.

 Product Visual QA Becomes a Feed Problem